TEMP0ST/GitHub-pages/README.md

 # GitHub-pages

-Sample setup for GitHub pages
+This repository shows one way to setup files for GitHub Pages.